 When posting on social media, it’s crucial to have a good understanding of who your audience is and what their interests are.
 For example, if your audience loves to play video games and games of strategy, post helpful articles regularly that will help them to master different styles of play.
 Before you even begin promoting your event anywhere, make sure to go through all of your social media accounts, whether they be Facebook, Instagram, Twitter, Snapchat, or LinkedIn and update outdated photos, reinvigorate your bios, and make sure all the links on your profile are new and usable.
 Having an outdated social media page is a turn-off, and makes the event seem less legitimate and reliable.
 Take some new photos with friends, edit them well, and update away.

 Asking friends and influencers to promote your event is the best and easiest way to get the word out quickly.
 Your network is larger than you think, and combining your friend group with many other groups creates a trustworthy string of people who are more likely to come if they heard about it through someone they know.
 Your friends could ask their friends to post and promote your event, and in no time at all, your event will be seen by everybody in your area.
 Be mindful of location — asking a friend halfway across the country is not going to be useful.
 Reach out to influencers who might be interested in what you are trying to promote.
 Don’t be afraid to ask, it never hurts.

 Maybe a little gimmicky, but contests always boost participation on your social media page.
-Offer something you could get a deal on somewhere, or shell out some money for some cool gadget like headphones, and ask people to tag three friends to be entered.
+Offer something you could get a deal on somewhere, or shell out some money for some cool gadget like headphones recommended by headphonesaholic, and ask people to tag three friends to be entered.
 This will be sure to bring in more viewership on whatever event you are trying to promote.